Inflectra/rapise-documentation/docs/Guide/selenium_reconnect.md

 Since **version 6.2** Rapise is able to reconnect WebDriver sessions.
 It makes possible many usage scenarios that save a lot of time because you do not need to relaunch the browser and perform manual steps to reach desired application state.

 This feature is especially handy when you [use it with mobile browsers](https://www.inflectra.com/Support/KnowledgeBase/KB278.aspx).
-For desktop browsers it is easier and more effective to use [native Rapise connectors](setting_up_web_browsers.md).

 ## Maintenance Scenario